willmccallion/graft.nvim/README.md

 ## Usage

 ### Refactor (Smart Patch)
 Trigger the refactor action to provide instructions for the current buffer or a visual selection.
+Graft uses a "Nuclear" prompt strategy to ensure the AI provides complete, functional code blocks rather than partial snippets.
+It can handle complex multi-function refactors, such as adding enums and updating all call sites simultaneously.

-The plugin generates a diff and applies it to the buffer.
+The plugin generates a diff and applies it to the buffer using fuzzy matching.
 You can then review the changes:
 - Green highlights indicate added lines.
 - Red virtual text indicates deleted lines.

 ### Plan (Chat Mode)
 Open an interactive chat session.
-If it is the first message in a session, the current buffer and any files in the Context Manager are sent as context.
+Plan mode is context-aware; it uses the current buffer and any files added via the Context Manager to answer architectural questions or help plan complex features across your codebase.

 ### Context Manager
 Manage the files sent to the AI.
 You can: